riteshsoni10/docker_compose_project/README.md

 3. Docker-compose

 ### Technologies/Tools Used:
- - NodeJS v14
+ - NodeJS
- - Angular v9.0
+ - Angular
  - Nginx
- - MongoDB Database v 4.2.2
+ - MongoDB Database

 Infrastructure comprises of various components.
 They are as follows:
 1. [Nginx Server](#nginx-server)